ibm-cloud-docs/containers/cs_annotations.md

 {:shortdesc}

 **Description**</br>
-Use this annotation for an app that is running a TCP streams workload.
+Use this annotation for an app that runs a TCP streams workload.

 <p class="note">The ALB operates in pass-through mode and forwards traffic to back-end apps.
 SSL termination is not supported in this case.
 The TLS connection is not terminated and passes through untouched.</p>